American Randy Gardner holds the record for the longest ever scientifically documented intentional period without sleep.

 Without the aid of stimulants, he managed to stay awake for 264.4 hours, or 11 days and 24 minutes.

-Part of his motivation was to show that sleep deprivation wasn’t that bad for you.
+Part of his motivation was to show that lack of sleep isn’t that bad for you.

 He was wrong: it is bad for you.